unsupo/52projects52weeks-blog/_posts/2019-02-04-morning-workouts.md

 <!-- wp:paragraph -->

 I've never had issue with going to the gym because i've regretted it or anything.
 My issue is with waking up in general, I love being at the gym.
+When I finally do get out of bed I do say "Aw hell yeah, i get to go to the gym" and when I sleep in or feel sick or can't go to the gym I regret it and wish I could have gone.

 <!-- /wp:paragraph -->